 Did you know?
 New York state has a new high school equivalency exam

-- As of January 1, 2014, the GED® will no longer be the test used in NYS to earn a high school equivalency
+- As of January 1, 2014, the Test Assessing Secondary Completion (TASC) replaced the GED® as the test used in NYS to earn a high school equivalency

 - GED® is the brand name of a test just like "Kleenex" is a brand name for tissues

-- The GED® will no longer be offered ANYWHERE in New York state!
+- The GED® is no longer offered ANYWHERE in New York state!

 What does this mean for you?